Krishna-Guru/DevOps/Install Virtualbox creating vm and ssh/Readme.txt

 ?
 Prior to performing these steps, it is assumed that the virtualbox is not currently installed in the system ?
 It is required that the system in which these scripts are being executed, has a steady internet connection ?
 For this exciting task, we use ubuntu - 19.04 Desktop amd 64 bit version as os and Virtualbox Version 6.08 (The download and installing of the software and setting up virtual machines and configuring them has been automated)
 ?
-If there are conflicts/problems while installing through this method, please switch to manual mode of download and install
+If there are conflicts/problems while installing through this method, please report as issues

 Steps to achieve the goal -